lifwanian/how-to-build-an-ios-messaging-app/en/implement_open_chat.md

 }
 ```

-If you run the sample project, you can see the channels which you create on the dashboard.
+If you run the sample project, you can see the channels which you created on the dashboard.

 ![Channel List](./img/007_Screenshot.png)